Summiner/ServerPatches/README.md

 # ServerPatches
 A global patch for multiple ways to crash servers including exploits and other methods.
 Adding more features soon!

+## Features:
+- Fixes the lectern exploit (caused by sending inventory click packets while using a lectern) - [EXAMPLE](https://www.youtube.com/watch?v=SvdO8ZSHQdo)
+- Fixes out of bounds inventory click packets (wow so many issues with this packet!) - [EXAMPLE](https://www.youtube.com/watch?v=MIJR-nuwFi4)
+- Simple packet limiter built in (Not currently reccomended for use on velocity!)

 ## Requirements:
 - Velocity: [Protocolize](https://github.com/Exceptionflug/protocolize/)
 - Spigot: [ProtocolLib](https://github.com/dmulloy2/ProtocolLib/)